Wiredcraft/test-fullstack/README.md

 `npm install`

+2. If is possible to add some test data by running:

+`nodejs addtestdata.js`

-2. Start the server:
+3. Start the server:

-`nodejs index.js`
+`nodejs server.js`

-3. Server listens on port 3001.
+4. Server listens on port 3001.
 Visit `http://localhost:3001`

 ## Development